ibm-cloud-docs/power-iaas/migration-strategies.md

 You can migrate your data by using the `mksysb` command:

-1. Back up the on-premises OS with the `alt_disk_mksysb` command and transfer it to ICOS.
+1. Back up the on-premises OS with the `alt_disk_mksysb` command and transfer it to COS.
 2. Create a {{site.data.keyword.powerSys_notm}} and import the image.
 3. Restore the on-premises image.